agfebrian/ntn-boilerplate/content/doc/getting-started.md

 <!--EndFragment-->

-### How to Create an Account in InterconnectDATA?
+## How to Create an Account in InterconnectDATA?

-There are two ways that can be done to create an account in interconnectDATA, there are direct registration and registration with google.
+There are two ways that can be done to create an account in InterconnectDATA, there are direct registration and registration with google.
 If you have an active Google account, you can register with Google by click on  “Register With Google” button.

 ![](https://lh6.googleusercontent.com/cc00fZNqFnJFw2-te4eLTyxUDqXJR2gtg0xlsjqwtshTH8M_BWGG20QaADKlyiizDJdEh0VQJ-TG_LWccJeAUQa-rohY1tMCRBInOTWttAd7iLWegrZZBbROJfAQgfntKTRd4rtv)